muzzley/mobile-icon-resizer/README.md

 # Mobile Icon Converter

-The script `index.js` can be used to resize iOS and Android application icons in batch.
-That is, given a 1024x1024 icon, this script will generate all necessary icon sizes.
+This tool can be used to resize iOS and Android application icons in batch.
+That is, given a 1024x1024 icon, this tool will generate all necessary icon sizes.

 ## Dependencies

-The script itself is a Node.js app so you'll need to have Node.js v0.8+ installed.
+The tool itself is a Node.js app/module so you'll need to have Node.js v0.8+ installed.

 The image resizing is done with [ImageMagick](http://www.imagemagick.org/).
 Make sure you have ImageMagick's `convert` command available in the command line.